swarm64/tpc-toolkit/README.md

 # Create a database and load data

-There are two benchmarks available: TPC-H and TPC-DS.

 1. To load a database with a dataset, go to the correct benchmark directory:
    For TPC-H: `cd schemas/tpch`